fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.ServiceBus/vTrue/New-AzureRmServiceBusSubscription.md

 ```

 ## DESCRIPTION
-The **New-AzureRmServiceBusSubscription** cmdlet creates a new subscription to the specified Service Bus topic.
+The **New-AzureRmServiceBusSubscription** cmdlet creates a subscription to the specified Service Bus topic.

 ## EXAMPLES

-### Example 1
+### Example 1: Create a subscription to a specific Service Bus topic
 ```
-PS C:\> New-AzureRmServiceBusSubscription -ResourceGroup Default-ServiceBus-WestUS -NamespaceName SB-Example1 -TopicName SB-Topic_exampl1 -SubscriptionName SB-TopicSubscription-Example1
+PS C:\> New-AzureRmServiceBusSubscription -ResourceGroup Default-ServiceBus-WestUS -NamespaceName SB-Example1 -TopicName SB-Topic_example1 -SubscriptionName SB-TopicSubscription-Example1
 ```

-Creates	the subscription `SB-TopicSubscription-Example1` for the specified Service Bus topic `SB-Topic_exampl1`.
+This command creates the subscription named SB-TopicSubscription-Example1 for the Service Bus topic named SB-Topic_example1.

 ## PARAMETERS